ehsanshahrabi/project4-us-immigration/README.md

 ![Screenshot 2023-07-26 220636](https://github.com/ehsanshahrabi/project4/assets/124327258/8f25dfdc-dde3-4f72-9834-fd44565f5e16)

-## 5- Analytics & Visualizations powered by Tabelou:
+## 5- Analytics & Visualizations powered by Tableau:

 Predictions for immigrants from China in 2024 and 2025